Bai-Yu-Lan/KnowledgeGraph_metaData/README.md

 # KnowledgeGraph_metaData
-The yaml files of meta data in knowledge graph
+This repository the preserves meta data in knowledge graph.

-Try to add auto-update function
+Now auto-update function is available.

+Corresponding shell file is saved in aliyun server.